DHW Careers

 We are nearly 2,900 individuals working statewide to provide Idahoans with health and human services, access to health insurance programs, support to families and children, and hospitalization services for people with mental illness or intellectual disabilities.
 The department operates in 52 locations, of which 19 are publicly accessible throughout the state.
 In addition to field and administrative offices, the department also operates five visitation and counseling offices, four state institutions, the state lab, and the emergency communications center.

 Our organization deals with complex social, economic, and health issues.
-To do that effectively, DHW is organized into eight divisions: Medicaid, Family and Community Services, Behavioral Health, Welfare (Self-Reliance), Public Health, Licensing and Certification, Management Services, and Information Technology.
+To do that effectively, DHW is organized into eleven divisions: Behavorial Health, Community Partnerships, Early Learning & Development, Financial Services, Information and Technology Services, Licensing & Certification, Management Services, Medicaid, Public Health, Self-Reliance and Youth Safety and Permanency.
 Each division provides services or partners with other agencies and groups to help people in our communities.
 DHW is a diverse organization whose workers are dedicated to protecting the health and safety of Idaho citizens.

 Below is a brief overview of each division and our four institutions and a listing of possible career opportunities.